Integrality of noetherian Grothendieck categories: Applications

 \begin{proof} Denote the canonical functors by $i^{*}\colon\cG\to\Goldie{\cG}$ and $i_{*}\colon\Goldie{\cG}\to\cG$.
 Let $M$ be an object in $\Goldie{\cG}$.
 Since $M$ is an essential subobject of its injective envelope $E(M)$, $i_{*}M$ is an essential subobject of $i_{*}E(M)$, and $i_{*}E(M)/i_{*}M$ belongs to the Goldie localizing subcategory.
 Therefore

 This implies $M=E(M)$, and hence every object in $\Goldie{\cG}$ is injective.
 Since the noetherian generator is semisimple, it is artinian.
-By \cref{EquivCondOfGlobArtinGrothCat}, we conclude that $\Goldie{\cG}\cong\Mod\Lambda$ for some semisimple right artinian ring $\Lambda$, which is Morita-equivalent to a finite direct product of skew fields. \end{proof}
+By \cref{EquivCondOfGlobArtinGrothCat}, we conclude that $\Goldie{\cG}\cong\Mod\Lambda$ for some semisimple right artinian ring $\Lambda$, which is Morita-equivalent to a finite direct product of skew fields.
+The conclusion also follows from \cite[Proposition~V.6.7]{MR0389953} with the observation that $\Goldie{\cG}$ is a locally finitely generated spectral category. \end{proof}

 \begin{Example} Let $k$ be a field, and let $\Lambda$ be the path algebra $kQ$ of the quiver